-STEP 1: Apply and get admission in a US university
+STEP 1: Apply and get admission to a U.S. university

-You should apply to SEVP (Student and Exchange Visitor Program) approved US universities.
-You can check the list of SEVP approved universities here.
+You should apply to SEVP (Student and Exchange Visitor Program) approved U.S. universities.
+You can check the list of SEVP-approved universities here.
 Generally, the application deadlines for a Fall student close in the preceding December/January (For instance, if you plan to start your program in Fall 2021, your application should be submitted by December 2020/January 2021).
-You will receive an admission notification from the applied universities at any time after January.
+You will receive an admission notification from the applied universities after January.

 STEP 2: Get the I-20 or D-2019 Form

-After getting an admit (congrats!), your school will mail you one of two forms:
+After getting an admission (congrats!), your school will mail you one of two forms:

 - F-1 and M-1 applicants will receive Form I-20 (Certificate of Eligibility for Non-immigrant Student Status)